Aircraft Pilots

 12 Jay T. Robbins Army 22 kills Survived the war

 As these tables show, the top Japanese aces claimed many more kills than their American counterparts.
 There are a couple of explanations for this.
 Many of the Japanese aces were credited with a large number of kills over China against inferior pilots and aircraft.
+Japanese pilots were not rotated home after a certain number of missions; they flew until they were crippled or killed, and this meant they had the opportunity to run up a large number of kills.
 American claims required confirmation from gun cameras or a second pilot, and postwar analyses of Japanese loss records tend to support their claims.
 Japanese claims were not nearly so well verified and may be badly exaggerated.

 References